mazebane/GitHub_test/README.md

 # GitHub_test
-A test directory to test storing files for R in.
+A directory to test storing files for R in.

 Each directory has a txt file named after the folder.